mfernandezgarcia/gpt-fine-tuning/README.md

 # Make the script executable

-This command wil make the do.sh script an executable file:
+This command wil make the run.sh script an executable file:
 <pre>
-chmod +x do.sh
+chmod +x run.sh
 </pre>

 # Execute the script